settlemint/docs/docs/blockchain-guides/1_Hyperledger-Besu/9_enterprise-ethereum-connect-external-network.md

 - A Hyperledger Besu or Quorum OBFT network
 - The genesis file of the network
-- Atleast one enode URL of an existing running node on the network.
+- At least one enode URL of an existing running node on the network.
 This is needed to sync the existing network with the platform node.

 ## Join a network